top of page

 Starting Your Tiny Home Journey

-For young people, buying land and building a tiny home or cabin is a smart way to start home ownership.
-It allows you to control costs by choosing your land and building size, customize your space to fit your lifestyle and preferences, build equity while living affordably, plan for the future by upgrading or expanding when ready.
+For young people, buying land and building a tiny home or cabin is a smart way to start homeownership.
+It allows you to control costs by choosing your land and building size, customize your space to fit your lifestyle and preferences, build equity while living affordably, and plan for the future by upgrading or expanding when ready.

-I am personally applying these ideas as I build my cabin in Northern Arizona, as well as helping my 23 year old son to venture out into homeownership.
+I am personally applying these ideas as I build my cabin in Northern Arizona, as well as helping my 23-year-old son venture into homeownership.
 The process has taught me the value of planning and creativity.
 Tiny home living is not about sacrificing comfort; it’s about designing a space that fits your life perfectly.

 Living large in a tiny home means focusing on quality over quantity.
 It means choosing materials, furniture, and layouts that enhance your daily experience.
 Here are some tips I’ve found useful: